m3chanical/ecee434labs/Lab2/lab2_report.md

 This experiment consisted of four distinct but related parts.

 1. Verifying the strength of an NMOS transistor with respect to a PMOS.
-    * Simulate and inverter with matched PMOS/NMOS widths and measure the respective propagation delays.
+    * Simulate an inverter with matched PMOS/NMOS widths and measure the respective propagation delays.
+    * $t_p$ can be found with the above propagation delays, and $R_n$ can be calculated.
+2. Find $C_D$ using some cool ass techniques.
 \pagebreak

 # Results